 2. Does your medical school and/or institution have a stated goal of carbon neutrality by 2050?
 4 The medical school is already carbon neutral.
 3 Yes, there is a stated carbon neutrality goal and the medical school has a well-defined and adequate plan in place to achieve this goal.
 2 Yes, there is a stated carbon neutrality goal, but the medical school has not created a plan to reach that goal or the plan is inadequate.
 1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.
 0 There is no stated goal for reduction of CO2 emissions.
-Score explanation: No stated goal.
+Score explanation: VCU has a Climate Action Plan which states a goal of reducing GHG emissions by 17% by 2025 and 100% by 2050 based on 2008 benchmark levels.
+There is no concrete description of plans to reach these goals, and the plans do not specifically address actions to be taken at the medical school.

-3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital)

-utilize renewable energy?
+3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
 3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
 1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
 0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
-Score explanation: We could not locate this information on the school's website.
+Score explanation: McGlothlin Medical Education Center, the primary building used for teaching at